History of plague: Modern cases

 Distribution of plague infected animals and people, as of 1998.

 Plague cases were massively reduced during the second half of the 20th century, but outbreaks still occurred, especially in developing countries.
 Between 1954 and 1997, human plague was reported in 38 countries, making the disease a re-emerging threat to human health.
 Between 1987 and 2001, 36,876 confirmed cases of plague with 2,847 deaths are reported to the World Health Organization.

 In the 21st century, fewer than 200 people die of the plague worldwide each year, mainly due to lack of treatment.
 Plague is considered to be endemic in 26 countries around the world, with most cases found in remote areas of Africa.
 The three most endemic countries are Madagascar, the Democratic Republic of the Congo and Peru.
 Outbreaks with dozens of deaths occurred in Madagascar in 2014 and 2017, in India in 1994, and Congo in 2006.

 During 1995, plague was confirmed in the United States from nine western states.
 Currently, five to 15 people in the United States are estimated to catch the disease each year typically in western states.
 The reservoir is thought to be mice.
 In the U.S., about half of all fatal cases of plague since 1970 have occurred in New Mexico.
 There were two plague deaths in the state in 2006, the first fatalities in 12 years.
 In New Mexico, four people were diagnosed with the plague in 2015; one died.
 In 2016, four were diagnosed and all were treated with success.
 Three others were diagnosed by late June in 2017.
 Vegetation such as pinyon and juniper trees are thought to support rodents such as the prairie dog and rock squirrel, with their fleas, according to Paul Ettestad of the New Mexico Department of Health.
 Ettestad also noted that pets can bring back fleas from dead rodents.
 The CDC indicates that over the past century, plague in the U.S. has been most common in areas of northern New Mexico, northwestern Arizona and southern Colorado.

 There was an outbreak of the bubonic plague in the Nyimba District of Eastern Province, Zambia in 2015.
 Epidemiologists estimated a basic reproduction number of 1.75 with a 95 percent confidence interval ranging from 1.51 to 1.98.
-This is almost certainly substantially lower than how the plague propagated during the Black Death pandemic of the fourteenth century with the with living conditions and existing genetic diversity in the human population at that time.
+This is almost certainly substantially lower than how the plague propagated during the Black Death pandemic of the fourteenth century with the living conditions and existing genetic diversity in the human population at that time.